-Different parts of a complex industrial plant may be in scope of none, one or several product supply Directives depending on the nature of the component parts and the hazards arising.
+Different parts of a complex industrial plant may be in scope of none, one or several product supply legislation depending on the nature of the component parts and the hazards arising.
 It is only possible to give very general advice on these issues because each situation will be different and must be considered individually.

-In addition to determining the “boundaries” of the application of any specific Directive (eg where does the “machine” end when it is part of a large fixed plant installation), there will be a need to analyse, and record in the various technical documentation, the application of all relevant Directives that may apply to the various constituent parts of the plant, particularly the interfaces between Directives.
+In addition to determining the "boundaries" of the application of any specific product legislation (eg where does the "machine" end when it is part of a large fixed plant installation), there will be a need to analyse, and record in the various technical documentation, the application of all relevant product legislation that may apply to the various constituent parts of the plant, particularly the interfaces between legislation.

 Those involved in the design of such plant will need to liaise with each other to resolve these issues and ensure that the final assembled plant is safe and meets all relevant legislative requirements.

-Furthermore, significant parts of industrial plant may be out of scope of any of the product supply Directives yet have a bearing on how the Directives are met.
+Furthermore, significant parts of industrial plant may be out of scope of any of the specific product supply legislation yet have a bearing on how this legislation is met.
 These will include the environmental landscape, buildings and structures.
-The design and layout of such “parts” may affect the classification of hazardous zones under DSEAR and therefore the selection of equipment supplied under ATEX for use in hazardous zones.
+The design and layout of such "parts" may affect the classification of hazardous zones under DSEAR and therefore the selection of equipment supplied under ATEX for use in hazardous zones.
 There may also be important duties under national legislation (eg the Construction, Design and Management or Pressure Systems Regulations) which relate to the planning, design and construction of industrial plant that will need to be considered alongside compliance with product supply Directives.